Tanay Sukumar, October 31, 2015

-At least thirty students fell asleep and four others made paper aeroplanes after a guest speaker at a college fest forgot his promise of “keeping the lecture interactive”.
+At least thirty students fell asleep and four others made paper aeroplanes when a guest speaker at a college fest forgot his promise of “keeping the lecture interactive”.

 “Two minutes into the lecture, we found out that the man had prepared a PowerPoint presentation.
 There was no way it could be interactive, and so, I slept,” said one of the students who actually thinks she knows why she went for the session.